76th Guards Air Assault Division

 The division moved to Pskov, its current base, in 1947.
 The division was involved in Black January and the January Events in Lithuania.
 After the Dissolution of the Soviet Union, the division became part of the Russian Airborne Troops.
-The division fought in the First Chechen War, Second Chechen War, the Russo-Georgian War, and Donbas then 2022 Russian invasion of Ukraine, including committing mass murder of civilians in Bucha.
+The division fought in the First Chechen War, Second Chechen War, the Russo-Georgian War, and Donbas then 2022 Russian invasion of Ukraine, including committing alleged mass murder of civilians in Bucha.
 The division became an air assault division in 2006.